anjana-codes/datafun-03-analytics/README.md

 ## Clone to Vs Code

--open Vs Code terminal(PoweShell)
--git clone site_URL

-## Adding files
+"Open VS Code terminal (PowerShell) and run the command 'git clone site_URL'."

- -add a .py file to work in
+## Adding files- Add a .py file to work in.
- -add requirements.txt to hold the required project modules -add .vinv to act as the virtual environment
+- Add requirements.txt to hold the required project modules.
+- Add .venv to act as the virtual environment.
- -add a .gitignore to hold the .venv file so that the virtual environment is not passed to the rest of the python environment
+- Add a .gitignore file to hold the .venv file so that the virtual environment is not included in the rest of the Python environment.

 ## Create Project Virtual Environment
 py -m venv .venv
 .venv\Scripts\Activate